AztlanEngineering/swatch-documentation/docs/swatch.design-principles.md

 For instance, Bootstrap and Semantic-UI, two of the most popular biggest component libraries on the web, create _individual_ color classes for _each_ component.
 This means, if there are 10 colors in the set, and 12 components in the library, 120 (10 x 12) classes are written in CSS (think `.btn-red, .btn-green, .popup-red`, with 120 classes in total...).
 This is not only extremely unefficient, but incredibly hard to maintain and to evolve.

-We believe developers must save time and effort and must not be locked-in in an antiquated, verbose way of doing things.
+We believe developers must save time and effort and must not be locked-in in an antiquated, verbose and repetitive way of doing things.

 ## Stability over features